Stewardship Committee Members: The Rev. Jason Collins and The Rev. Bob Horowitz

 Diocese of South Carolina Stewardship Committee

-View the weekly schedule here: Planning a Fall Stewardship Campaign
+View the weekly schedule here: Planning for a Fall Stewardship Campaign.

 Think “Stewardship” Long Before Stewardship Campaign Time.